dr Jack Harrison

 Other

-Jack is a postdoctoral research fellow and a member of the Institute’s “Figurations of Interspecies Harmony” research team.
-His scholarship sits at the intersection of music and animal studies and explores what might be revealed about music’s relationship to sociality when society is framed in terms of multispecies entanglements.
+Jack's scholarship sits at the intersection of music and human-animal studies and explores what might be revealed about music’s relationship to sociality when society is framed in terms of multispecies entanglements.
 Before moving to Warsaw in 2021, Jack studied at the University of Toronto where he completed his PhD in ethnomusicology.
 His doctoral dissertation examines how rhythm, melody, choreographic form and musical recordings help to configure horse–human, dog–human, and human–human relations in British interspecies sports.
 His current work explores how ideas about music shape and are shaped by discourses on ideal more-than-human relations, including relations between humans and mosquitoes and between humans and coyotes in the US.